-Many emerging Internet applications, such as pay-per-view distribution of digital media, restricted teleconferences, multi-party games, and virtual private networks, will benefit from using a secure group communications model [9].
+Many emerging Internet applications, such as pay-per-view distribution of digital media, restricted teleconferences, multi-party games, and virtual private networks, will benefit from using a secure group communications model [22].
 In this model, members of a group share a symmetric key, called group key, which is known only to group users and the key server.
 The group key can be used for encrypting data traffic between group members or restricting access to resources intended for group members only.
-The group key is distributed by a group key management system which changes the group key from time to time (called group rekeying).
+The group key is distributed by a group key management system, which changes the group key from time to time (called group rekeying).

-The design of a group key management system has had extensive research in recent years [18, 20, 8, 6, 3, 23, 5, 13, 11].
-In particular, the key tree approach [18, 20] reduces the server processing time complexity of group rekeying from O(N) to $O(\log_d(N))$ where N is group size and d the key tree degree.
-This approach was shown to be optimal in [17].
-A key tree is a rooted tree with the group key as root [20].
+The design of a group key management system has had extensive research in recent years [4, 6, 8, 11, 20, 22, 25, 26].
+In particular, the key tree approach [20, 22] reduces the server processing time complexity of group rekeying from O(N) to $O(\log_d(N))$ where N is group size and d the key tree degree.
+This approach was shown to be optimal in [19].
+A key tree is a rooted tree with the group key as root [22].
 There are two types of nodes: u-nodes containing users' individual keys, and k-nodes containing the group key and auxiliary keys.
-A user's individual key is shared only between this user and the key server.
-A user is given its individual key as well as keys contained in k-nodes on the path from its u-node to the root node.
+A user's individual key is shared only between the user and key server.
+Each user is given its individual key as well as keys contained in k-nodes on the path from its u-node to the root node.
 When a user joins or leaves the group, all keys on the path from the user's unode to the root node should be changed.
 Rekeying after every join or leave request, however, can incur a large server processing overhead.
-Thus periodic batch rekeying was proposed to further reduce server processing overhead [16, 23, 10].
+Thus periodic batch rekeying was proposed to further reduce server processing overhead [17, 25, 10].

-The key tree approach requires reliable delivery of new keys to users for group rekeying.1 This is because the key server uses keys for one rekeying interval to encrypt new keys for the next rekeying interval.
+The key tree approach requires reliable delivery of new keys to users for group rekeying.
+This is because the key server uses keys for one rekeying interval to encrypt new keys for the next rekeying interval.
 Each user however does not have to receive the entire rekey message because it needs only those new keys that are located on the path from the user's u-node to the root node (a very small subset of all new keys).